arunasurya/bisqtransifex/translatordocumentation.md

 - Past compensation requests:
   - https://github.com/bisq-network/compensation/issues/240
   - https://github.com/bisq-network/compensation/issues/241

+There was a lot of [discussion](https://github.com/bisq-network/compensation/issues/96) on this topic.

 - Please submit proof of your work along with your request.
 This is done to help the stakeholders validate your request.
 - For translators: